dougzilla32/AsyncCancellation/README.md

 }
 ```

-#### This example demonstrates the `URLSessionTask.dataTask` coroutine with cancellation and timeouts:
+#### This example demonstrates usage of the `URLSessionTask.dataTask` coroutine including cancellation and timeout:

 ```swift
 import Foundation